kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 *Standby* means that portion of a duty period during which a flight crewmember is subject to the control of the program manager and holds himself or herself in a condition of readiness to undertake a flight.
 Standby is not part of any rest period.

-\(b\) A program manager may assign a crewmember and a crewmember may accept an assignment for flight time only when the applicable requirements of this section and §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1059   Flight time limitations and rest requirements: One or two pilot crews.|§91.1059]]-91.1062 are met.
+\(b\) A program manager may assign a crewmember and a crewmember may accept an assignment for flight time only when the applicable requirements of this section and [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1059   Flight time limitations and rest requirements: One or two pilot crews.|§§91.1059]]-91.1062 are met.

 \(c\) No program manager may assign any crewmember to any duty during any required rest period.